The Disappearing Harbour: Navigating the Environmental History of St. Peters Harbour, Prince Edward Island

 The following two tabs change content below.

-Graduate student in the Master of Arts in Island Studies at the University of Prince Edward Island, following completion of the Bachelor of Integrated Studies, concentration in Environmental Studies, in May 2022.
+Graduate student in the Master of Arts in Island Studies at the University of Prince Edward Island, after completing UPEI's Bachelor of Integrated Studies in May 2022.
 Prior to moving to Prince Edward Island in 2020, I worked in software project management and quality assurance in the Ottawa area.
+My book of illustrated essays about PEI's north shore, "Finding Home at the Harbour", is forthcoming in fall 2024 from Island Studies Press.

 1 Comment